The Ultimate Travel Guide to Malta

 The island of Gozo

-When stepping foot in Gozo, you instantly feel you’ve gone back in time with its fishing port and its mammoth churches towers over quiets villages.
-The compact capital of Victoria (Rabat) is crowned by the tiny citadel Il-Kastell, one of Malta’s finest sights.
-Between mountain biking, kayaking and clifftop hiking, a strongly focused on fresh local produces food and wine scene, Gozo offers the perfect opportunity to breathe out and relax.
-You can take a ferry from Cirkewwa to Mgarr in Gozo for 4.50€/pers.
+When you step foot in Gozo, it feels like you’ve traveled back in time, with its fishing ports and towering church spires over quiet villages.
+The compact capital, Victoria (Rabat), is crowned by the tiny citadel Il-Kastell, La Cittadella, one of Malta’s finest sights.
+Between mountain biking, kayaking, cliffside hikes, and a food and wine scene focused on fresh local produce, Gozo is the perfect place to breathe and unwind.
+You can take a ferry from Cirkewwa to Mgarr for €4.65 per person (15,70€ for car+driver; you only paid on the return way).

 The island of Comino